-In fact, various pieces of research have shown a correlation between employee satisfaction and the success of a company.
+Various pieces of research have shown a correlation between employee satisfaction and the success of a company.
 It’s up to HR teams and managers to find out what changes they can implement to improve employee satisfaction and productivity.

-Before jumping into implementing new policies, a thorough research should be done first.
+Before jumping into implementing new policies, thorough research should be done first.
 Start by identifying the productivity levels of your employees and teams with the help of a performance tracking system.

 Provide feedback based on the results.
 Listen and learn from your employees.
 By keeping communication lines open, you’ll find out why some employees are motivated and productive while some are not.

 Based on the most common reasons, you can now map out an employee engagement plan.
 Here are the common reasons and their corresponding solutions that you can include in your plan:

 1. If Employees Feel Under-appreciated

 One of the common reasons employees are demotivated and unproductive is that they feel they don’t get enough recognition.

 If most of your employees feel this way, you can set up a rewards program in the form of bonuses, prizes, sponsored training, and the like.
 You can also organize contests to encourage them to reach specific KPIs.

 2. If Employees Are Burned Out

 While we want employees to deliver 100% every day at work, pushing them too much can lead to burnout.
 This can cause major problems down the line aside from the decline in productivity.